How to Play Old School Console Games on Computer

 When i comes to GameBoy Advance emulation there is a tool called VisualBoy Advance.
 The VisualBoy Advance is the most successful GameBoy Advance emulator up to date.
 It allows the emulation of almost all commercial games in a very smooth manner.
 The VisualBoy Advance should run on all PCs with Pentium III or up.
 It is compatible with Windows, Mac and Linux.

-VisualBoy Advance offers a wide variety of extra options, like screen capturing (image or video), importing GameShark files and a Cheat Search.
+VisualBoy Advance offers a wide variety of extra options, like screen capturing (image or video), importingand a Cheat Search.

 What are the best old school games in your opinion?
 Are you aware of any other ways to play console games on a computer?
-Are they available on CoolROM?
 Please let us know in the comments.